ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

 >
 >```bash
 >$ git remote add origin [address of your remote repo]
-># The address start with https:// and end in .git
+># The address should start with https:// and end in .git
 >$ git push -u origin main
 ># You will be asked to provide your GitHub username and password.
 ># Enter your personal access token (PAT) as your password.